isomerpages/pa-chingay/index.md

       description: A song to rally everyone to singalong and feel a sense of pride and instill a great sense of fearlessness for what is to come and build a brighter future!
-  - infobar:
-      title: CHINGAY MAMA SHOP
-      subtitle: Chingay 2023
-      description: "The Chingay Mama Shop is back in 2023!
-Be part of the movement to
-        #SupportLocal businesses and #DoGoodWithUs. "
-      button: Find Out More
-      url: chingaymamashop/
 ---